Arc'teryx Rush Review

 Features

 While other ski jackets have more features, the Arc'teryx Rush has a good set of pockets and other components that make it easy to use during the ski day.
-It has two large hand pockets that are positioned above the level of a backpack waist strap or harness waist belt, making them easy to access in any situation.
-The jacket lacks a chest pocket but has two internal mesh stash pockets for skins, gloves, or other large items, and one of these stash pockets has a small zippered pocket added on for small items like a smartphone, credit card, and car keys.
-There is also a sleeve pocket on the upper left arm, which is useful for an RFID ski pass or a goggle wipe.
+It has two large hand pockets positioned above the level of a backpack waist strap or harness waist belt, making them easy to access in any situation.
+The jacket lacks a chest pocket but has two internal mesh stash pockets for skins, gloves, or other large items, and one of these stash pockets has a small zippered pocket for small items like a smartphone or credit card and car keys.
+There is also a sleeve pocket on the upper left arm, useful for an RFID ski pass or a goggle wipe.
 Add in the powder skirt, and that's it for features.

-Most of the resort-specific jackets that we looked at have more features than the Rush, but it matches up almost perfectly with other backcountry-specific jackets.
-As testers, we go back and forth about whether the powder skirt and pass pockets are worth the weight in a backcountry shell.
+Most of the resort-specific jackets that we looked at have more features than the Rush.
+Still, it matches up almost perfectly with other backcountry-specific jackets.
+As testers, we debate whether the powder skirt and pass pockets are worth the weight in a backcountry shell.
 They add a few grams that make diehard backcountry skiers fume, but they also add a lot of versatility for resort use, which is appreciated in a jacket this expensive.
 Most backcountry skiers still like to ride lifts for at least a morning on powder days before venturing out of the gates, waiting for the new snow to settle.
 For those users, these features are perfect.

-While not cheap, the Arc'teryx Rush is a phenomenal lightweight ski shell, perfect for backcountry skiers and skiers who split their time between inbounds and sidecountry.
-The jacket provides excellent weather resistance, plenty of features, good ventilation, and comes in a stylish and comfortable package.
-If you are on the fence about making the investment, and you are a hardcore backcountry skier who wants a burly and stylish shell for most days of the winter, go for it.
-Your investment will pay dividends as the shell lasts year after year and as you reach for it even on resort days.
-This truly is "one shell to rule them all."
+While not cheap, the Rush is a phenomenal lightweight ski shell, perfect for backcountry skiers and skiers who split their time between inbounds and sidecountry.
+The jacket provides excellent weather resistance, plenty of features, good ventilation and comes in a stylish and comfortable package.
+If you are on the fence about investing, and you are a hardcore backcountry skier who wants a burly and stylish shell for most days of the winter, go for it.
+Your investment will pay dividends as the shell lasts year after year and as you reach for it, even on resort days.
+This jacket truly is “one shell to rule them all.”